-Pupils on the Y route will also take the additional qualification listed below in one double or two single lessons a week to enhance their qualifications.
+Pupils on the Y route will also take one of the additional qualifications listed below in one double or two single lessons a week to enhance their qualifications.

+GCSE Citizenship

-GCSE Citizenship Awarding body: AQA Specification: 8100
+Awarding body: AQA Specification: 8100

 GCSE Citizenship Studies has the power to motivate and enable young people to become thoughtful, active citizens.
 Pupils gain a deeper knowledge of democracy, government and law, and develop skills to create sustained and reasoned arguments, present various viewpoints and plan practical citizenship actions to benefit society.